HITS-MCM/MD-IFP/README.md

    2. Analysis and visualization of a set of IFP databsis for different ligands

 ## Test example as Python Jupyter Notebooks :

+### Data employed in test examples
+   can be dowloaded from  https://zenodo.org/record/3755337#.XrF-iGgzaUk

 ### I. __IFP_generation_examples_PDB.ipynb:__